Hours + Admissions

 The Ship is free to visit on a first come, first serve basis.
 Please be aware that visitors must pass through a security inspection and show federal or state photo identification, such as a driver’s license or passport, before embarking on USS Constitution.
 Visitors under the age of 18 do not require a photo identification card.

-- Wear a face mask over your nose and mouth at all times (Ages 2+)
+- Wear a face mask over their nose and mouth (Ages 2+)

 - Wash or sanitize hands frequently

-- Do not visit if you are experiencing any symptoms of COVID-19
+- Do not visit if they are experiencing any symptoms of COVID-19

 All visitors to USS Constitution are required to pass through a security screening, show federal or state photo identification, such as a driver’s license or passport, and wear a face covering.
 Visitors under the age of 18 do not require a photo identification card, but are required to go through the screening process and wear a face mask.
 Similar to airport security, visitors will be asked to remove bulky articles of clothing such as jackets, all jewelry, watches, belts, and all bags, luggage, or backpacks to allow the item to be examined.